-This section describes how to use the BPEL Export tool in WebLogic Workshop[®], to export BPEL 1.1 compliant code from a JPD file.
+This section describes how to use the BPEL Export tool in BEA Workshop for WebLogic®, to export BPEL 1.1 compliant code from a JPD file.

 Topics Included in This Section

 Provides a brief background on BPEL and how it evolved.